Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Introduction

 Unfortunately the existence of limiting solutions does not actually imply the existence of a 4D theory, and a number of objections in this vein quickly appeared \cite{gurses2020,ai2020,shu2020}.
 However, the conclusion that there ultimately was no four-dimensional Gauss-Bonnet theory of gravity proved to be premature when it was shown that a $D\to 4$ limit of the action \eqref{eq:alpharescale} could be taken \cite{hennigar2020,Fernandes:2020nbq}, generalizing a previous procedure for taking the $D\to 2$ limit of GR \cite{Mann:1992ar}.
 It is also possible to employ a Kaluza-Klein-like procedure \cite{Lu:2020iav}, compactifying D-dimensional Gauss-Bonnet gravity on a $(D-4)$-dimensional maximally symmetric space and then re-scaling the coupling constant according to equation \eqref{eq:alpharescale}.
 The resultant 4D scalar-tensor theory is a special case of Horndeski theory \cite{horndeski1974}, which surprisingly has spherical black hole solutions whose metric functions match those from the naïve $D \rightarrow 4$ limiting solutions derived by Glavan \& Lin \cite{glavan2020}.
 Such solutions can be obtained without ever referencing a higher dimensional spacetime \cite{hennigar2020}.

-This theory, referred to as 4D Gauss-Bonnet gravity, provides an interesting phenomenological competitor to GR \cite{Clifton:2020xhc}.
-Conformally transforming the metric $g_{\mu \nu} \to e^{-2\phi} g_{\mu \nu}$ in \eqref{eq:dgbaction} and subtracting it from the original GB action \eqref{eq:dgbaction} yields the 4DGB action \cite{hennigar2020}
+This theory, referred to as 4D Einstein Gauss-Bonnet gravity, provides an interesting phenomenological competitor to GR \cite{Clifton:2020xhc}.
+Conformally transforming the metric $g_{\mu \nu} \to e^{-2\phi} g_{\mu \nu}$ in \eqref{eq:dgbaction} and subtracting it from the original GB action \eqref{eq:dgbaction} yields the 4DEGB action after trivial field redefinitions: \cite{hennigar2020}

-using \eqref{eq:alpharescale}, with $\phi$ an additional scalar field.
+using \eqref{eq:alpharescale}, where $\phi$ is an additional scalar field.
 No further assumptions about particular solutions to higher dimensional theories or background spacetimes are required.